dotnet/runtime/docs/coreclr/project-docs/linux-performance-tracing.md

 On Linux those mechanisms are not available yet.
 Instead, there are two environment variables that exist just on linux to do some basic filtering.

 * COMPlus_EventSourceFilter – filter event sources by name
-* COMPLus_EventNameFilter – filter events by name
+* COMPlus_EventNameFilter – filter events by name

 Setting one or both of these variables will only enable collecting events that contain the name you specify as a substring.
 Strings are treated as case insensitive.